-Saasu will reject vulnerabilities with minimal security impact or low exploit-ability, vulnerabilities beyond Saasu’s control, vulnerabilities discoverable through automated scans which have not been verified manually, or vulnerabilities related to a violation of the program requirements.
+- Identify minimal security impact or low exploit-ability, vulnerabilities beyond Saasu’s control, vulnerabilities discoverable through automated scans which have not been verified manually, vulnerabilities already reported or vulnerabilities related to a violation of the program requirements.

 - Vulnerabilities demonstrated where the attacker has direct access to the victim’s device for demonstration purposes eg: direct access to cookies

 - Click-jacking on pages with no sensitive actions;

 - CSRF without a demonstrated vulnerability;

 - Password and account recovery policies, such as reset link expiration or password complexity;

 - Presence of autocomplete attribute on web forms;

 - Vulnerabilities only affecting outdated or unpatched browsers;

 - SSL/TLS configurations without a demonstrated vulnerability;